Analytics has shifted from a “nice-to-have” function to a core driver of decision-making in almost every industry.

 Degree Programs in Analytics

-When referring to “degree programs,” we are looking at that which takes place at an accredited institution.
+When referring to “degree programs,” we are looking at that takes place at an accredited institution.
 In this modern age, there has never been more flexibility in terms of schedules.
 Not only are there in-class and online programs, but also the choice of synchronous and asynchronous classes.

 Colleges and universities are catering to the needs of their students at a level like never before.
 There is a mass effort to accommodate a generation of students that are balancing work and/or family while at the same time attending school.